Skip to main contentScroll Top

 On one side, below, you can see the dwellings of the temple monks while in the distance, you will be facing Chinatown.
 Once you have done the tour, you can go down a notch to linger under the chedi, in the prayer area.

-Apart from its "hill", the temple is rarely visited, but it has its charm and contains a few surprises, be curious;-)
+Apart from its "hill," the temple is not often visited, but it has its charm and holds a few surprises, so be curious 😉

 Entrance fee: 50 ฿

-Opening hours: 8h00 – 17h00 (every day, except for exceptions due to important events)
+Opening hours: 8 a.m. – 00 p.m. (every day, except for exceptions due to important events)

 Every year in November, an important festival takes place at Wat Saket.
 This includes a procession and then an ascent of Phu Khao Thong by candlelight.